 On 17 May 2016, Union Urban Development Minister M. Venkaiah Naidu and Delhi Chief Minister Arvind Kejriwal flagged off the trial run of the first-of-its-kind driverless Metro train.
-The trial run commenced from the Mukundpur depot of Delhi Metro and ended at Majalis Park metro station on the Majlis Park-Shiv Vihar corridor of phase 3.
-The train would be initially run by train operators for abound a year, followed by completely switching to unmanned train operations.
+The trial run commenced from the Mukundpur depot of Delhi Metro and ended at Majalis Park Metro Station on the Majlis Park-Shiv Vihar corridor of phase III.
+The trains were initially run by train operators for around a year, followed by switching over to unmanned train operations.

-The metro rail service has proved to be a boon for the people of the union territory.
-The best thing that has happened since the introduction of the Delhi Metro is the reduction in Delhi’s traffic and pollution levels.
-The expansion plans of the Delhi Metro started especially for the 2010 Commonwealth Games.
+The Metro Rail Service has proved to be a boon for the people of the Union Territory.
+The best thing that has happened since the introduction of the Delhi Metro is the reduction in traffic.
+The expansion plans of the Delhi Metro had started especially for the 2010 Commonwealth Games.

 Although the Delhi Metro is not the first metro railway in India, it can be said to be the first of its kind in the country.
 Constructed with utmost architectural brilliance and state-of-the-art facilities, the Delhi Metro is very different from the other metro rails in the world.
 Apart from being technologically sound, the major aspect that has been given prime importance within the Delhi Metro is security.

 The Delhi Metro is being constructed in phases.
 Most of the routes under Phase I were completed before 2010.
 The second phase, known as Phase II, covered 85 stations.
 It was also successfully completed by the end of 2010.
-The other projects in the pipeline are Phase III and IV, which are expected to be ready by the end of 2016 and 2021 respectively.
+The other projects in pipeline are phase IV, and V, which are expected to be completely ready by the end of 2023, and 2031 respectively.